barneyme/gn-notes/README.md

 # gn // get notes

-Zero-dependency markdown notes synced to WebDAV, GitHub, or Dropbox.
+Zero-dependency markdown notes synced to Koofr or GitHub.

 `gn` is a simple Bash script that pulls a markdown note from cloud storage, opens it in your preferred editor, and pushes it back if anything changed.